micschk/silverstripe-liveseo/README.md

 ## TODO's for next versions

 - [ ] Check img tags for title and alt tags
+- [ ] Add support for keyword synonyms
 - [x] Option to set social networking title and images for sharing of page on facebook and google plus
 - [ ] Create a google webmaster code config
 - [ ] Only check for outgoing links in content ommit links within site